 Retaliation is prohibited against any person who assists someone with a report of sexual misconduct, or participates in any manner in an investigation or resolution of the sexual misconduct report.
 Retaliation includes threats, intimidation, reprisals, and/or adverse actions related to employment or education.

 Campus Confidential Resources for Sexual Assault

 Student Health Services

-Santa Rosa Campus, Race Building, Room 4017,

-Petaluma Campus, Richard W. Call Building, Room 610
+Santa Rosa Campus, Bertolini Student Center 3rd floor West Wing, Petaluma Campus, Richard W. Call Building, Room 610 707-527-4445

-707-527-4445

 Student Psychological Services